greatorangejuice/React-Presentation/textForPresentation.md

 ReactJS using in applications like a Instagram, Amazon, Facebook and etc.
 Main React goal - it's simply UI building.

-#### React it is easy to learn
+#### React is easy to learn
-ReactJS it easy to learn.
+ReactJS is easy to learn.
 Yeah, it's true.
-For using react you should have knowledges in JavaScript, HTML and CSS.
-But I met people who knows just frameworks and they aren't knowleges in JavaScript.
+For using react you should have knowledge in JavaScript, HTML and CSS.
+But I know people who know just frameworks but they don't have deep knowledge in JavaScript.
 PLease, don't do that.
 It's really bad practice, because you should know what you write.
-If you can't understand how it works you can't write good code.
+If you can't understand how does it work you can't write a good code.

-Let's imagine that we have a project which using pure JavaScript or it's just layout.
+Let's imagine that we have a project which uses pure JavaScript or it's just layout.
 And now we are ready for something new in our project.
 Let's create magic!
 And add React!
 (OH, not is it!)

 * For add ReactJS in a project, you should add a DOM Container to the HTML.
 We added div with unique ID for search this block later and for add our logic.